 This is a very large playground indeed, with plenty of space amongst the play equipment and with a lovely quiet bushy area too.

 Timbrell Park is very large and flat with huge grassy spaces for playing ball games, and lots of paths for bikes and trikes.

-Nearest takeaway coffee: New cafe right beside the playground, a social enterprise managed by the Touched By Olivia Foundation
+Nearest takeaway coffee: Livvi’s Cafe is right beside the playground, a social enterprise managed by the Touched By Olivia Foundation

-Toilets: Toilet block is just outside the playground, with both child and adult change tables.
+Toilets: The toilet block is just outside the playground, with both child and adult change tables.

 Shade: Yes, plenty from trees and shade cloths however these can be busy in high summer and some of the playground is still in full sun.

 Enclosed: Yes, fully fenced with only one exit/entrance.

 Mum’s report: You will really appreciate coming here whether you have kids with special needs or not.
 I’m so glad my kids have such a great place to come where they see all sorts of people, all sorts of ages and stages.
 And there’s something about the equipment that really encourages me to get in there and play with them.

 Parking: Plenty of parking along Henley Marine Drive

 If you have a child with autism, you might find it helpful to show them this video about Livvi’s Place before a visit.
 It’s a bit out of date eg there is now a roofed area over the roundabout, but it’s helpful.